 Julia Michaels was born on November 13, 1993, in Davenport, a city on the Mississippi River in Eastern Iowa, United States, but grew up in Santa Clarita, a Californian city north of Los Angeles.
 Her parents are Juan Manuel Cavazos and Julie Scriven.
 She has an older sister named Jaden, who is also a songwriter.
 Michaels cites Fiona Apple, Lisa Mitchell, Laura Marling, Missy Higgins, Paramore, Juliet Simms, Sarah Blasko, and The Fray among others as the artists that inspired her.

-Michaels has been writing songs from an early age but it wasn’t before she turned 12 that she began singing as well.
+Michaels has been writing songs from an early age but it wasn’t before she turned twelve that she began singing as well.
 Following her meeting with Joleen Belle, they established a long-lasting professional relationship during which they wrote various memorable songs, including ‘Without You’, the theme song of ‘Austin & Ally’.
 She was romantically linked to JP Saxe, her fellow pop singer, when they collaborated on the song titled "If The World Was Ending."